Roshanisalekar/Data-scientist/Difference between immutable and mutable.md

 immutable

-(1) immmutable datatype are those datatype value cannot change after they are created .
+(1) immmutable datatype are those datatype value cannot change after they are created . but value can be change after created then location will be changed.

+ (python provide id then id syntax find out the location .)

 (2) It does not provide any method to add , remove or change the element.